 TRAILS ARE CLOSED ON NOVEMBER 23rd, DECEMBER 25th and JANUARY 1st.

-Valley Forge National Historical Park (VFNHP) will begin their annual deer culling program in the month of November.
+Valley Forge National Historical Park (VFNHP) continues their annual deer culling program.
 Please visit their site for more details.
 VFNHP uses the SRT after hours as part of the program.

 ASPLUNDH will be managing vegetation along the PECO corridor near the SRT and AMTRAK may also be working within their ROW near the Philadelphia/county border.
 Pottstown Borough may also be working on vegetation removal around Keystone Blvd.
 Please use caution as their vehicles may use the trail to get to their landholdings.

-The water fountain on the SRT will be turned off for the season in November.
+The water fountain on the SRT is turned off for the season.
 It will remain off until conditions allow in the spring of 2024.